semperos/kliros/README.md

 # Eastern Orthodox Christian Chants #

-This repository contains the LilyPond source code for Eastern Orthodox Byzantine, Russian and Georgian chants.
+This repository contains the TeX and LilyPond source code for Eastern Orthodox Byzantine, Russian and Georgian chants and liturgical texts.
 The `holy_cross_hermitage` folder contains music obtained from the website of Holy Cross Hermitage in Wayne, WV.
-Several of the top-level files, including `kliros.ly`, `layout.ly` and `midi.ly` are also from that source.
+Several of the shared files in the `inc` folder are also from that source.

 ## Dependencies ##